 Supercharge your art with the power of color theory.
-Harmony builds instant Complementary, Split Complementary, Analogous, Triadic, and Tetradic color schemes based on your color choices.
+Harmony builds instant color schemes based on your color choices.
+These can be Complementary, Split Complementary, Analogous, Triadic, or Tetradic.

 Choose a Color Scheme